DACE-DL/HMatch/README.md

 The sampled datasets, sampledXXX, presented here are sampled from the original KGs using various statistical methods such as BERT, and TransEdge.

-# Settings

-For DB15PK KGs the alignments whose value of confidence exceeds 0.99 are used for sampling.

-For Memoryalpha-Star Trek Expanded Universe all alignments are considered.

 # Running
 Direction 1: